 The idiom call a spade a spade has its roots in Classical Greece.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal meaning.
 We will examine the phrase call a spade a spade, where it came from and some examples of its use in sentences.

 To call a spade a spade means to speak the unvarnished truth, to speak plainly and without embellishment and without softening the hard realities of that truth.
 The term to call a spade a spade has its roots in Ancient Greece, in a phrase found in Plutarch’s Apophthegmata Laconic: “…to call a fig a fig and a trough a trough.”
 Later, in the mid-1500s, the Dutch scholar Erasmus collected various Greek works and translated them into Latin, at which time he interpreted the aphorism as “…to call a spade a spade.”
 The spade in this case is a gardening implement.
 To complicate matters, the word spade came into use in the United States during the 1920s as a pejorative term for African-American.
 For this reason, the term call a spade a spade has sometimes been perceived as a racist phrase, even though its roots reach back to antiquity.
 Use caution when employing this phrase.
 Related terms are calls a spade a spade, called a spade a spade, calling a spade a spade.

 If there is a candidate for the PN leadership who has the guts to call a spade a spade, it is Frank Portelli.
 (The Malta Independent)

 The former chair of the Equality and Human Rights Commission said it was time to “call a spade a spade”, otherwise the torturous crimes would not be prevented.
 (The Daily Express)

 Big applause to 7th District Councilman Marianne “Mitzi” Antezzo, a true woman of valor who fearlessly stood up once more to call a spade a spade.
 (The Stratford Star)